 - Cost Accounting vs Financial Accounting – Key Differences

 - Cost Accounting vs Financial Accounting Head to Head [Comparision Table]

 Below is the infographics of Cost Accounting and Financial Accounting Differences are as follows –

 Key differences – Cost Accounting vs Financial Accounting

-Let’s look few key differences between cost accounting & financial accounting –
+Let’s look few key cost accounting & financial accounting differences –

-- Cost accounting deals with the internal aspect of business.
+- Cost accounting deals with the internal aspect of the business.
 As a result, cost accounting helps to improve the flaws of a company.
-Financial accounting on the other hand handles the external aspect of the company.
+Financial accounting, on the other hand, handles the external aspect of the company.
 How much profits the company makes, how much cash flow the company brings in, in a given year etc. As a result, the goodwill of a company depends on financial accounting.